purplefox/tektite/README.md

-content/            # Markdown content files like about page, blog posts, etc. data/               # Data files with the contet of the different sections of the the home page like capabilities, use cases, etc. docs/               # Tektite documentation public/             # Generated site resources/          # Generated resources like images, etc. themes/
+content/            # Markdown content files like about page, blog posts, etc. data/               # Data files with the contet of the different sections of the the home page like capabilities, use cases, etc. docs/               # Tektite documentation logo-sources/            # The logo Inkscape source files and different variations of the logo public/             # Generated site resources/          # Generated resources like images, etc. themes/